-At our 2022 Annual Meeting of Stockholders held on July 11, 2022, approximately 70% of the votes cast were in support of our say-on-pay agenda item.
-Following the 2022 annual meeting, the Committee undertook an engagement effort to solicit stockholders' views on executive compensation and corporate governance in order to better understand the 2022 say-on-pay vote result.
-We made significant modifications to our incentive structures due to this shareholder engagement.
-The Compensation Committee will continue to review say-on-pay voting and consider shareholder feedback as we shape the future of the executive incentive program.
+At our 2024 Annual Meeting of Stockholders, approximately 63% of the votes cast were in support of our say-on-pay agenda item.
+This level of support was below the Board's expectations.
+Given these results, the Compensation Committee undertook an engagement effort to solicit stockholders' views on executive compensation and corporate governance in order to better understand the 2024 say-on-pay vote result.